 Unfortunately, because OSHA is an office of the Labor Department, the shutdown will have a negative impact on workplace safety across the country.
 Until the government is up and running again, OSHA investigators will only be able to look into serious workplace accidents or safety issues that involve death or some other immediate negative impact on employees.
 The only workplaces that will continue to be inspected regularly are mines.
 No other routine inspections will be performed.

 While it is certainly important that workers’ compensation claims continue to be processed while lawmakers work out a way to reopen the government, routine safety inspections are crucial for making sure Charlotte employers maintain safe premises.
 Hopefully the shutdown will be short-lived.
+Contact a Charlotte workers compensation attorney for help today.

 Source: Huffington Post, “Government Shutdown To Hit Labor Department Workplace Safety, EEOC Discrimination Investigations,” Dave Jamieson, Sept.
 30, 2013